OWASP/www-project-mobile-app-security/tab_acknowledgedgements.md

 ### Others

 Many other contributors have committed small amounts of content, such as a single word or sentence (less than 50 additions).
-The full list of contributors is available on [GitHub](https://github.com/OWASP/owasp-mstg/graphs/contributors "contributors").
+The full list of contributors is available on [GitHub](https://github.com/OWASP/owasp-mstg/graphs/contributors "Contributors").

 ### Sponsors

 While both the MASVS and the MSTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
 We therefore thank our sponsors for providing the funds to be able to hire technical editors.
 Note that their sponsorship does not influence the content of the MASVS or MSTG in any way.
-The sponsorship packages are described on the [OWASP Project Wiki](#tab_sponshorship.md "OWASP Mobile Security Testing Guide Sponsorship Packages").
+The sponsorship packages are described on the [Sponsorship page](#tab_sponshorship.md "OWASP Mobile Security Testing Guide Sponsorship Packages").

 #### Honorable Benefactor